 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-If you’re looking to build a sturdy, energy-efficient home in North America you must know what climate zone your potential property would be located in.
-For example, you wouldn’t want to wear a winter coat during the summer heat or a bathing suit when it’s snowing outside.
-Like clothing, our homes should be built to meet distinct climate conditions.
+Looking to build a sturdy, energy-efficient home in North America?
+You must know what climate zone your potential property would be located in.
+You wouldn’t want to wear a winter coat during the summer heat or a swimsuit in the snow.
+Like clothing, our homes should meet distinct climate conditions.

-The U.S. Department of Energy Building America Program utilizes what is known as the climate zone map— developed by the International Energy Conservation Code (IECC) — to determine the minimum energy efficiency requirements for building in a particular county.
-Climate zones and standards are updated every three years.
+The U.S. Department of Energy Building America Program utilizes the climate zone map— developed by the International Energy Conservation Code (IECC) — to determine the minimum energy efficiency requirements for building in a particular county.
+The IECC updates climate zones and standards every three years.

-The IECC climate zone map was drawn up in the early 2000s and is based on data collected from 4,775 U.S. weather sites by the National Oceanic and Atmospheric Administration (NOAA).
-Since its implementation, the climate zone map has been adopted for green building design.
+The IECC climate zone map was drawn up in the early 2000s.
+It based the map on data collected from 4,775 U.S. weather sites by the National Oceanic and Atmospheric Administration (NOAA).
+Since the climate zone map’s implementation, green building design looks at it as the standard.

 How Are the Climate Zones Divided?

-The IECC climate zone map is widely determined by the temperature of a particular region, including their degree days.
-Degree days assume that if the outside temperature is 65° Fahrenheit, indoor cooling and heating aren’t required.
+The temperature of a particular region, including its degree days, determines how the IECC climate zone map works.
+Degree days assume that if the outside temperature is 65° Fahrenheit, people don’t rely on indoor cooling and heating.

-To figure out a climate zone’s degree days, find the mean of the daily temperatures — highest and lowest divided by two.
+To figure out a climate zone’s degree days, find the mean of the daily temperatures.
+Take the highest and lowest figures divided by two.
 Then subtract 65° F to determine the cooling or heating days.

-For example, if the high for one day was 90°F and the low was 74°F, you would add those temperatures and divide the answer by two to get 82.
+For example, consider if the high for one day was 90°F and the low was 74°F. You would add those temperatures and divide the answer by two to get 82.
 Because the answer is over 65°F, you subtract 65 from 82 to get 17 cooling days.

 (90+74) / 2=82